(THIS INFO IS FOR THE 2023 EVENT. INFO FOR 2024 WILL BE POSTED IN FEB.)

 RHYTHM MANDOLIN (Matt Flinner)

 This course will focus solely on playing rhythm – something we do probably 90% of the time when we’re playing with other people in a jam session or other group settings.
 So why not learn some new approaches?
 This course will help students learn ways of playing rhythm in bluegrass and folk music, with a bit of blues, swing and “newgrass” mixed in.
-Basic chord forms will be given, and the course will gradually build on these into chord inversions, double stops and melodic “fills.”
+Basic chord forms will be given, and the course will gradually build on these into chord inversions, double-stops and melodic “fills.”
 Songs will be taught in several keys to help students get more familiar with the fretboard and be able to play more comfortably in jam sessions.

 Banjo

-INTERMEDIATE BLUEGRASS BANJO B (Bill Evans)
+INTERMEDIATE BLUEGRASS BANJO (Bill Evans)

-ADVANCED BLUEGRASS BANJO B (Bill Evans)
+ADVANCED BLUEGRASS BANJO (Bill Evans)

 GUITAR